MarileneGarcia/ICC-II/README.md

-# Code to Intoduction of Computer Science
+# Code to Introduction of Computer Science
 Sparse matrix